angrykoala/vue-workshop/README.md

 ![](./images/detailed_2.png)

 ### Conditional rendering
-Our Detailed View is always visible, even if no item is selected.
-To avoid rendering it until an item is selected, we will use the `v-if` directive.
+Now, our Detailed View is always visible, even if no item is selected.
+To avoid rendering it until an item is selected, we can use the `v-if` directive.

 `v-if` allows us to render an element in our template only if a condition is met, in this case, we only want our detailed view to be rendered if an item is selected: